Start page

 First Neolithic tribes in Eastern Europe

-Right: The position of the forest-steppe boundary in the Neolithic and the present
+Fig. 2 The position of the forest-steppe boundary in the Neolithic and the present

 (according to palynological analysis).
-The main sections of the Holocene deposits for a time slice of 5800 – 5500 years ago (SPIRIDONOVA E.A.< ALESHINSKAYA A.S.
+The main sections of the Holocene deposits for a time slice of 5800 – 5500 years ago (SPIRIDONOVA E.A., ALESHINSKAYA A.S.
 1999, 28).

 Symbols: а – the position of the forest-steppe border 5800 – 5500 years ago, б – the current position of the forest-steppe border.